Current changes to the ways couples look for wedding venues

 About the author

 Written by: Nikita Thorne

 With a first-class degree under her belt and a thirst for knowledge, Nikita is a passionate writer and marketer.
-As the marketing executive, Nikita actively connects wedding industry suppliers with prospective couples through effective marketing and advertising campaigns.
+As the marketing manager, Nikita leads our specialist team of marketers and actively connects wedding industry suppliers with prospective couples through effective marketing and advertising campaigns.